TinySkillet/Notes/Apache Airflow.md

 If you want to read data from **PostgreSQL** or store data in **Amazon S3**, there are different operators that will make your life easier.

+- An **Operator** is a template or a class.
+It's a "cookie cutter" that knows how to do one specific type of thing (run bash, run Python, connect to a database).

+- A **Task** is a specific instance of an operator.
+It's the "cookie" you make with the cutter.
+You give it a unique task_id and specific parameters (like the exact bash_command to run).

 #### **Executor**
 To run a **DAG** we have something called **Executors.**  They define how your tasks will run.